LFewell/tech-blog/README.md

 # Install
 To install type npm i into your VSC terminal.
 Then type mysql -u root -p in the db folder and run source.schema
 # Use
-To use go to nodemon localhost 3001
+To use go to nodemon localhost 3001.
+Video can be viewed here https://watch.screencastify.com/v/4Izu0r6ZtQyQy6KG9AAf
 # Credits

 # License